Mortgage Calculator in New Mexico (December 2024)

 You put in an 8% down payment for a home in New Mexico priced at $350,000.
 With an average APR of 6.5% for a 30-year fixed-rate loan, your monthly mortgage payment is $2,035.
 You need 20% equity to cancel PMI, equivalent to $70,000.

 Since your down payment was $28,000, you still need to pay $42,000 to accumulate 20% equity.
-Assuming that your home's value remains the same over the years and that you consistently pay your mortgage, you can request your lender to cancel your PMI by year 10.
+Assuming that your home's value remains the same over the years and that you consistently pay your mortgage, you can request your lender to cancel your PMI before the end of Year 10.

 How to Lower Your Monthly Mortgage Payment in New Mexico